range-labs/range-sync/pull_request_template.md

 #### Definition of Done:

-- [ ] Code is easy to understand and conforms with Prettier config
+- [ ] Code is easy to understand and conforms with Prettier & eslint configs
 - [ ] Incomplete code is marked with TODOs
 - [ ] Code is suitably instrumented with logging and metrics
 - [ ] Documentation has been updated as appropriate